Lotfullah21/react/01-Introduction/02-spread-operator/README.md

 ## Spread operator ...

-it is a powerful feature in JavaScript that allows us to expand our iterable elements like arrays,objects and strings. by expanding, we mean that we can take individual element of the iterable and put it into other iterables or use it as an argument to a function. for instance, we take an array and using spread operator, put it inside an object. by iterable, we mean data structures that can be iterated over its elements.
+It is a powerful feature in JavaScript that allows us to expand our iterable elements like arrays,objects and strings. by expanding, we mean that we can take individual element of the iterable and put it into other iterables or use it as an argument to a function. for instance, we take an array and using spread operator, put it inside an object.
+By iterable, we mean data structures that can be iterated over its elements.

 #### Common use case